adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 transcript to go to a different point in the video file.

 **History**: Prior to 25 Jun 2014, the ``old_time`` and ``new_time`` were set
 to the same value.
-Updated 10 Oct 2014 to include fields that apply to events with an ``event.source`` of mobile only.
+Updated 15 Oct 2014 to include fields that apply to events with an ``event_source`` of mobile only.

 ``context`` **Member Fields**: